maxsonBraunLab/atac_seq/README.md

   * Fragment length distribution plot
   * Fraction of Reads in Peaks (FRiP) per sample
   * PCA of all replicates
-* Quality Table of number of reads after removing mito, duplicates, poorly mapping
+* Table of QC metrics per sample (e.g. number of reads before and after removing mitochondrial reads, duplicate reads, poorly mapping reads)
-* Counts table of peaks
+* Counts table of peaks (rows are intervals, columns are samples)
-  * Pre and post-downsampling to sample with the lowest coverage
-* Fraction of Reads in Peaks (FRIP) per sample
+* Fraction of Reads in Peaks (FRiP) per sample
 * Consensus peaks among _n_ replicates (_n_ is configurable)
-* Read pileup tracks in bigwig format
+* Read pileup tracks in bigwig format **in progress**
-* Differentially open chromatin regions
+* Differentially open chromatin regions for all unique combinations of conditions.
+  * Instead of specifying contrasts explicitly, the pipeline will assess all unique combinations of conditions.
-* Commonly used data (tracks, QC metrics, counts table) are in `data` directory.
+* Processed data (tracks, QC metrics, counts table) are in `data` directory.

 ## Methods

 ![](rulegraph.svg).

 # References